 The Library Committee shall be responsible for advising the University Administration on library affairs, serving in an advisory capacity to the University Library administration, acting as a liaison between the Library and faculty, and providing a faculty perspective on Library budgetary matters.
+Example agenda items include topics, such as, discussion and policy recommendations for Article Processing Fees that authors must pay to have their scholarly articles published in open-access journals; strategies for how the library can support access to materials to meet the implementation of the web accessibility standards (April 2026); and updates about affordable course materials and strategies for faculty.

 Membership Requirements:

-Membership of the Library Committee is not fixed, consisting of 9-10 teaching faculty and officers of research, selected from all schools and colleges, broadly representative of the breadth of academic disciplines, plus 2 students, one graduate student one undergraduate student
+7 teaching faculty and officers of research, selected from all school and colleges

-one representative of the classified staff.
+1 classified staff member

+2 students (one graduate and one undergraduate)

-Leadership Structure (Chair, Convener &/or Staff):
+2 Ex Officio members: Vice Provost and University Librarian; Staff from the Officed of VPULLeadership Structure (Chair, Convener &/or Staff):

 Chair: elected from the committee membership